Miss K Plant

 Each child is assigned a ‘key person’, who will help your child to become settled, happy and feel safe.
 They, along with all staff are responsible for your child’s care, development and learning, and will take a careful note of your child’s progress which will be shared with you.
 We still believe it is very important that all children form good relationships with all adults working within Early Years at Eastway School.

-We have introduced our “Chatter Book” home learning which goes home each Friday.
-The “Chatter” book will be in the special book bag and the activities are designed to promote talking and listening at home
+We have introduced our “Chatter Book” home learning which goes home each Thursday.
+The “Chatter” book will be in the special book bag and the activities are designed to promote talking and listening at home.

 Sometimes accidents do happen in school so please could you provide a complete change of named clothes for your child in a small fabric draw string bag that can be kept in school on their peg.
 Please make sure that all your children’s uniform, including their coats have been labelled with your child’s name.